Quezon: Cuisine

-As one of the consistent top producers of coconut, Quezon Province is also dubbed as the "Coconut Capital of the Philippines".
+As one of the consistent top producers of coconut, Quezon is also dubbed as the "Coconut Capital of the Philippines".
 With the abundance of coconuts in the area, Quezon became famous for its native liqueurs such as lambanog and tubâ.
 Quezon's food is richly influenced by native ingredients found in the area like coconut and other agricultural crops.
 As such, gata or coconut milk can be found in different dishes like ginataang suso (snail with fern in coconut milk), kulawo, sinugno, ginanga, sinantulan and pinais.
 Since Quezon has a long coastline, food with seafood as the main ingredient is common in the province.
 As the province borders Batangas, Laguna, and Bicol, some dishes like lomi, buko pie, and laing are relatively common in the area.

 Local specialty dishes include pansit habhab, pansit chami, Lucban longganisa, hardinera, sinantomas (local braised meat dish), bumbay (batsoy tagalog), dinayukan, alang-ang and other dishes made of native fern called pako.
 Quezon is also known for popular pastries and delicacies such as budin, Yema cake, puto bao, letse puto, minukmok, tikoy, kalamay, kalabasang pilipit, pinagong and pitsi pitsi.